containers/podman/docs/source/markdown/options/network.md

         host, using the loopback interface instead of the tap interface for improved performance

-    NOTE: For backward compatibility reasons, if there is an existing network named `pasta`, Podman will use it instead of the pasta mode."?
+    NOTE: For backward compatibility reasons, if there is an existing network named `pasta`, Podman uses it instead of the pasta mode."?